+The purpose of the Offering is to raise new equity capital to the Fund which will be used to acquire new properties on account of the Fund and thus achieve wider diversification of the investments.
 The Fund was established with the aim to become the largest publicly listed property group in the Baltics and to generate its prospective investors attractive returns by investing into commercial, primarily office and retail, properties located in the capital cities of the Baltic States.
-Reasons for the Combined Offering in particular are the following:
+Reasons for the Offering in particular are the following:

 - 1. To attract new equity capital which will be deployed to acquire fully developed and cash flow-generating commercial properties in the capital cities of the Baltic States.
-The Fund sees attractive opportunities in the Baltic real estate market to acquire properties at favourable economic terms.
+The Management Company sees attractive opportunities in the Baltic real estate market to acquire properties at favourable economic terms.
 This view is supported by the Management Company's broad knowledge and extensive experience in the Baltic and international property markets.
-The Management Company carried out a thorough screening of the Baltic market for potential acquisition targets and entered into acquisition negotiations with owners of the most attractive properties (see section 6.10 "Investment Pipeline"). - To expand unit-holders base and ensure liquidity of Units.
-The Fund targets unit-holders base that will include international and Baltic Institutional Investors as well as Swedish Retail Investors.
-The Management Company believes it is essential to provide Investors an opportunity to invest in the Baltic real estate markets in a liquid form which will be achieved by listing of Fund units on Nasdaq Tallinn stock exchange.
-While investors of a private real estate fund can exit their investments only when the private fund disposes its property portfolio, units of a public real estate fund can be sold on a stock exchange without an effect on operations of that fund.
-That ensures longevity of the Fund and a simple way for Investors to invest in the Fund and exit these investments.
+The Management Company carried out a thorough screening of the Baltic market for potential acquisition targets and entered into acquisition negotiations with owners of the most attractive properties (see section 6.10 "Investment Pipeline"). - 2.
+To increase liquidity of Units and expand Unit-holders base.
+Following the successful capital raising completed on 29 June 2016, 41,979,150 Fund Units started trading on Nasdaq Tallinn on 6 July 2016.
+The Management Company believes that the sale and listing of the New Units on Nasdaq Stockholm and Nasdaq Tallinn will substantially increase trading activity and liquidity of Units.
+Moreover, it will help to widen existing Unit-holders base further. - 3.

-- 3. To achieve high level of financial flexibility.
-The Management Company believes an entry to the public capital market will significantly expand its financing options for the future.
-The Management Company may consider further capital raising to the Fund if it continues to see attractive properties to invest to in the Baltics.
-What is more, the Fund may seek issuing debt on public capital markets if that enhances its financial position, enables to finance growth of its property portfolio and improves risk-adjusted returns to unit-holders. - 4.
 To increase awareness of the Fund among existing and prospective stakeholders and general public: investors, tenants of its properties, people shopping and working at its properties, owners of other properties.
-The Management Company expects that listing of the Units will significantly increase recognition of the Fund in the Baltics and even more so in foreign markets and strengthen the Fund's position as a high-profile real estate investor.
+The Management Company expects that the Offering and the listing of the New Units will increase recognition of the Fund in the Baltics and foreign markets and strengthen the Fund's position as a high-profile real estate investor.
 This should have a positive effect on both day-to-day and long term operations of the Fund and its properties.

-10.3.
+8.3.
 USE OF PROCEEDS